Center for Innovative Phage Applications and Therapeutics

-The Center for Innovative Phage Applications and Therapeutics (IPATH) is the first phage therapy center in North America, founded in the UC San Diego School of Medicine in June 2018, with seed funding from UC San Diego Chancellor Pradeep Khosla.
-The center was founded by Steffanie A. Strathdee and Robert "Chip" Schooley, both professors at UC San Diego School of Medicine.
-The center currently treats patients with life-threatening multi-drug resistant infections with phage therapy, on a case-by-case basis, through the Food and Drug Administration's (FDA's) compassionate use program.
+The Center for Innovative Phage Applications and Therapeutics (IPATH) is the first phage therapy center in North America, founded at the UC San Diego School of Medicine in June 2018, with seed funding from UC San Diego chancellor Pradeep Khosla.
+The center was founded by Steffanie A. Strathdee and Robert "Chip" Schooley, both professors at the UC San Diego School of Medicine.
+The center currently treats patients with life-threatening multi-drug resistant infections with phage therapy, on a case-by-case basis, through the Food and Drug Administration's (FDA) compassionate use program.
 IPATH aims to initiate phase I/II phage therapy clinical trials, focusing on patients with cystic fibrosis and infections related to implantable hardware, such as pacemakers and prosthetic joints.
 The first planned clinical trial is set to look at otherwise healthy cystic fibrosis patients that are shedding Pseudomonas aeruginosa.

 Phage therapy

 Phage therapy is the method by which bacteriophages (viruses which infect bacteria) are used to treat bacterial infections or reduce bacterial populations.
 Phage therapy has gained recent attention in the United States as an alternative to standard antibiotic therapy.
 It has been in practice for just over 100 years in countries such as Russia and Georgia, but due to the recent clinical attention of antibiotic resistance, Western countries have slowly been integrating phage therapy into their medicinal arsenal.
 Currently, in the United States, phages are used for treating bacterial infections only when patients have multi-drug resistant (MDR) life-threatening infections, or when patients are immunocompromised and antibiotic therapy is not a viable option.
 To date, the majority of phage therapy in the United States has been administered intravenously (IV), by utilizing the Emergency Investigational New Drug (eIND) process which is regulated by the FDA.